Deck Joist Spacing and Span Chart

 Why Do I Need To Plan My Deck With The Right Joist Spacing?

 It’s essential to plan your joist spans and joist spacing correctly - this makes sure your deck will meet building codes and makes it much quicker and easier to get the building permits you need to get started on your deck project.
-More important than all that, though: joist spacing and span requirements are based on tried-and-true industry standards, and they’re in place to make sure your deck is safe and structurally sound for you, your family, and your friends.
+More important than all that, though: deck joist spacing and span requirements are based on tried-and-true industry standards, and they’re in place to make sure your deck is safe and structurally sound for you, your family, and your friends.

 DecksDirect: Your DIY Deck Project Guide